Tanker Trailer Safety: Surge, Rollovers & How to Drive Safely

 Rollover Prevention

 Tanker rollovers are the most common serious tanker accident.
 They happen when the combined center of gravity of the truck and liquid cargo shifts past the vehicle's stability threshold during a turn.
-Prevention starts with understanding why rollovers happen:
+Prevention starts with understanding why rollovers happen — the same dynamics covered in our broader guide on rollover causes and prevention:

 Excessive speed on curves and exit ramps — The number one cause.
 Posted speed limits on curves are designed for passenger cars with low centers of gravity.
 A tanker trailer needs to go 5-10 mph below the posted curve speed to maintain stability.